Cost Function and Learning Process in Machine Learning

 Line passing from origin

-In simpler terms, our task is complete if the machine determines the optimal value for θ1.
-For our data samples, the ideal value of θ1 is 2.
-But the question is, how will machine find this value?
+Our task is complete if the machine determines the suitable value for θ1, such that the equation holds for historical data pairs (input and output).
+For the given data samples, the "ideal" value of θ1 is 2.
+But the question is, how will machines find this value?
 Let's explore.

 Steps involved in the learning process of machine learning algorithms